 (Italian is) the best composed language in terms of fluency and smoothness — James Howell, historian

 I’m really in love with this beautiful language, the most beautiful in the world.
 I just need to open my mouth and unintentionally become the source of all the harmony of this celestial idolatry.
 Yes, dear sir, for me there is no doubt that angels in the sky speak Italian. — “Confessions by Felix Krull”, by Thomas Mann, writer

 No European language has just as noble ancestries (…) no language was ever more perfectly ordained to express human emotions — “Eat, Pray, Love”, by Elizabeth Gilbert, writer

 - Being able to communicate with Italians in his or her language is an incredible gift.
 Knowing the language makes you a local no matter where you are, opening up your world literally and figuratively.
 You will be shaped by communities.
 You will be humbled by the kindness of strangers.
 You will build lifelong friendships.

 - Language skills can be a significant competitive advantage that sets you apart from your monolingual peers.
 Employers are seeking professionals who can communicate seamlessly with customers in new and expanding overseas markets, as well as serve and sell to a large foreign-born population here at home.
+So, why learn Italian?
 Whatever your career aspiration—with language skills added to the mix, you’re ahead of the crowd!

 - The many cognitive benefits of learning languages are undeniable.
 People who speak more than one language have improved memory, problem-solving and critical-thinking skills, enhanced concentration, ability to multitask, and better listening skills.
 If that weren’t enough, as we age, being bilingual or multilingual also helps to stave off mental aging and cognitive decline.